-- There is a note on the request form requesting results to be telephoned - The results fall within alert or critical intervals - The result deviates significantly from previous results - Urgent action by clinical staff is required - To notify the requester that testing will be delayed, and where the delay may compromise patient care
+- The results fall within alert or critical intervals - The result deviates significantly from previous results - To notify the requester that testing will be delayed, and where the delay may compromise patient care - On request

-A record of all telephoned results is added to the laboratory IT system.
+A record of all telephoned results is added to PERL.
 The record includes the date and time of the phoned report, staff member notified and results conveyed.
 Any difficulty in notifying staff of results by telephone is recorded.
-All telephoned reports are followed by a hard copy report.